PIFSCstockassessments/StepwiseLH/README.md

 | *Haemulidae* [1]   | Grunts/sweetlips                 |
 | *Shark* [1]        | Carcharinids and other families  |

-[1] = The following Family Life History parameters are experimental: The come from unpublished sorces, subject to peer review, and/or non-public resources.
+[1] The following Family Life History parameters are experimental: Ther are from unpublished sources, and subject to peer review.

 ## References
 TODO